ESGF/esgf-dream-data-service/README.md

     chmod a+r *.py

 For testing you can run the data service as a standalone application.
-You'll need to run:
+You'll need to run (ensure you have flask installed in your test python):

      $ python dream_data.py

 This will run a server on port 5000, and you can test without published datasets